 Let’s just get this out of the way.
 Direct sales is not easy.
 If it were, everyone would be successful at it.
 And, the fact is, most people are not.

-Most people think that if they start a direct sales business, whether it’s selling cookware, essential oils, or skin care, their friends and family will love it as much as they do and they’ll have an instant network of customers that will keep them in business.
+When people start a direct sales business, whether it’s selling cookware, essential oils, or skin care, they think their friends and family will love it as much as they do and they’ll have an instant network of customers that will keep them in business.
 Or, they get super excited about their business because they love the product.
 Then they have to get out of their comfort zone and actually talk to other people about it.
 That’s when their business quickly becomes a hobby.

 Ok, now that we are clear on that.
 Let’s talk about what IS possible, and what does work in direct sales.

 Direct sales is about selling products directly to consumers and building a network of customers and sales representatives.
 At the heart of direct sales is the power of storytelling, leading with value and building relationships.
-The direct sales industry has evolved over the last ten years, but those principles have remained constant.
+The direct sales industry has evolved, but those principles have remained constant.

-What has evolved, though, is how the direct sales industry has embraced the power of the internet and social media to give direct sales representatives the opportunity to expand their networks further than ever before.
+What has changed in recent years is how the direct sales industry has embraced the power of the internet and social media to give direct sales representatives the opportunity to expand their networks further than ever before.

 Technology has made it easier to reach customers outside our local market.
 However, the basics of direct sales have remained the same for over a century.
 Effective direct selling requires finding a target market and meeting their needs, building relationships, and using stories to sell.
 Those things haven’t gone out of fashion, as any successful direct sales leader will tell you.
 The vehicle we use may have changed, but the message is still the same.